SubstantialCattle5/Sietch/DEDUPLICATION.md

 ## Best Practices

 - Run `sietch dedup stats` regularly to monitor chunk reuse and storage savings.
-- Avoid changing chunk size after initial vault creation — this can break dedup references.
+- Avoid changing chunk size after initial vault creation as this can break dedup references.
 - Use `sietch dedup optimize` monthly to defragment storage.
 - Keep your manifests backed up; they're critical for mapping files to chunks.
 - Use `--dry-run` with dedup operations before running them in production.